Seth-Kurankyi/su2bf-TNAlgo/README.md

-This file contains functions for computing spin foam amplitudes for SU(2) BF theory
+This repository contains functions for computing spin foam amplitudes for SU(2) BF theory.

+**Vertex amplitudes:**
+Vertex amplitudes are computed using matrix contractions.